-It is a tool that permits you to highlight changes to a Word document as you make them.
-Deleted areas of text are struck through.
-Added areas of text are put in a different colour.
+It is a tool that permits you to show all changes you have made to a Word document.
+Deleted areas of text are struck through and added areas of text are put in in a different colour.
 This permits multiple people to work on the same document and look at all edits and compare for which is preferential.
-This is an essential tool for proofreaders when editing somebody else’s work and they wish to compare yours with theirs or those edits of multiple people for the best result.
+This is an essential tool for proofreaders when you are editing somebody else’s work and they wish to compare yours with theirs or those edits of multiple people.

-It might sound complicated to have multiple people working on the same document, but the colour coding and deletions and other options that you might tailor the system to keep a better eye on changes all lead to a useful method of adopting or removing those changes: the option to accept and reject individual changes.
-That way, if Bob gets the final say on a document that Mike wrote that was then sent to Philip and Peter for proofreading, he can accept any individual edit over any other, even reject both of Philip and Peter’s edits and go with Mike’s original text (or devise his own).
-In the next paragraph, he might prefer Philip’s wording and so on…
+It might sound complicated to have multiple people working on the same document but the colour coding and deletions and other options that you might tailor the system to keep a better eye on changes all leads to a useful method of adopting or removing those changes: the option to accept and reject individual changes.
+That way, if Bob gets the final say on a document that Mike wrote that was then sent to Philip and Peter for proofreading, he can accept any individual edit over any other, even reject both of Philip and Peter’s edits and go with Mike’s original text.
+In the next paragraph he might prefer Philip’s wording and so on…

-Here is a practical demonstration of how Track Changes works, I feel they always work better when somebody shows you.
+Here is a practical demonstration, I feel they always work better when somebody shows you.
 Total running time of the videos is under 15 mins: